-I'm in the studio recording my 5th record.
-And it's sounding AWESOME!
+I'm writing the songs my 4th record.
+And I love them.
+I have what I would call "regular" songs and "story" songs which have come from the stories I've been doing in my shows now.
+They are all AWESOME!
+Maybe it's 2 records.
 Last year, we started working on a record with a bunch of remixes and bonus acoustic tracks.
 Nearly finished, we shelved it because I had a huge writing surge that is on-going.
 Thank You Universe! xoxo

 I was invited to perform in a storyteller showcase at Martyr's in Chicago.
 I did a story/song combo thing.
 It was a huge success and they would like me to come back as soon as possible.
 This is something I intend to do a lot more of.
 VIDEO CLIP

 I got an opportunity to do a "Songs and Stories" show in Chicago.
 I hadn't performed in Chicago in a long time and it was great to be back in my hometown again!!!
 Years ago, I had a recording studio and theater in the Bucktown area.
 I have many very dear friends, family, and fans that I have been longing to see.
 It was a "very special" evening.
 And I will be back. (plans are in the works as I write this) Yay!

 My little sister and I went to Prague for a couple weeks and it was awesome!!!
 I have been fortunate enough to travel to the Czech Republic many times which is another story but it was so fun to take Heather and show her around as well as experience some new places and things.
 She makes me laugh, often puts me into hysterics actually.
 I can talk to her about anything and she "gets it" which is a blessing.
 She gave me my family nickname "BeeDee" aka "Beed".

 And then this happened,

 and everything changed...